 In this blog, you’ll get a complete insight on eSIM vs RSIM.
 Let’s get started.

-An eSIM (Embedded SIM) is a tiny chip built into your phone or tablet that stores your mobile plan digitally—no need to insert anything physically.
+An eSIM (Embedded SIM) is a tiny chip built into your phone or tablet that stores your mobile plan digitally—no need to insert anything physically. eSIMs are embedded directly into the device’s hardware, making them a permanent part of your device.
 It works just like a regular SIM but lives inside your device and can be updated remotely.
 You just scan a QR code or install a profile, and you’re live on a mobile network within minutes.

 What is an R-SIM and Why Do People Still Use It?

-An R-SIM is a thin chip you insert under your physical SIM card to bypass your iPhone’s network lock.
+An R-SIM is a thin chip you insert under your physical SIM card to bypass your iPhone’s network lock on a carrier locked device.
 It’s mostly used by people trying to unlock carrier-locked iPhones—especially older models.
 While it does let you use SIM cards from other carriers, it’s not official or stable.

 R-SIMs became popular when unlocking fees were high or when people imported iPhones from other countries.
+R-SIM is often used to unlock carrier restricted phones and other locked devices, providing a physical method to bypass network restrictions.
 But in 2025, these chips are fading out because most phones now support dual SIMs with eSIM.
 Plus, Apple’s iOS updates often block R-SIMs, making them unreliable.

 If you’re wondering why people still try them—it’s mostly due to cost.
+R-SIM is sometimes seen as an affordable solution for those who want to unlock their phones without paying high fees.
 But there’s a catch.
 Many travelers end up struggling with setup errors and signal drops.
-It’s far smoother to get an eSIM plan from providers like Baztel and install it instantly.
+It’s far smoother to get an eSIM plan from providers like BazTel and install it instantly.
 For more insight, read about how eSIMs are replacing traditional SIM hacks: Why It’s Time to Switch.

 eSIM vs RSIM: What’s the Main Difference?